Factoring Polynomials Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

+Process of expressing a polynomial as a product of simpler polynomials whose multiplication returns the original expression.Polynomial

-An algebraic expression consisting of variables and coefficients, combined using addition, subtraction, and multiplication, with non-negative integer exponents.Factoring
+Algebraic expression consisting of variables and coefficients, combined using addition, subtraction, and non-negative integer exponents.Greatest Common Factor

-The process of breaking down a complex algebraic expression into simpler expressions whose product is the original expression.Greatest Common Factor

-The largest expression that evenly divides each term in a polynomial, including both numerical and variable components.Factor Tree
+Largest expression, including numbers and variables, that evenly divides each term in a polynomial.Factor Tree

-A factoring technique where terms are separated into pairs or groups to extract common factors from each group, often used for four-term polynomials.Standard Form
+Factoring technique for polynomials, especially with four terms, by splitting into pairs and factoring each group separately.Standard Form

-An arrangement of a polynomial with terms ordered by descending powers of the variable.Binomial
+Arrangement of a polynomial with terms ordered by descending powers of the variable.Difference of Squares

-An algebraic expression composed of exactly two terms, typically joined by addition or subtraction.Trinomial

-An algebraic expression composed of exactly three terms, usually in the form ax^2 + bx + c.AC Method
+Special product pattern where an expression is written as the subtraction of two perfect squares, factored into conjugate binomials.Sum of Cubes

+Special product formula for expressing the sum of two perfect cubes as a product of a binomial and a trinomial.Difference of Cubes

+Three-term polynomial fitting the pattern a² ± 2ab + b², factored as the square of a binomial.AC Method

-A systematic approach for factoring trinomials by multiplying the leading coefficient and constant, then finding two numbers that multiply to this product and add to the middle coefficient.Perfect Square Trinomial
+Systematic approach for factoring trinomials by finding two numbers that multiply to the product of the leading coefficient and constant, and add to the middle coefficient.Binomial

+Polynomial consisting of exactly two terms, typically separated by addition or subtraction.Trinomial

+Polynomial consisting of exactly three terms, often encountered in quadratic expressions.Distributive Property

+Algebraic rule allowing multiplication across terms inside parentheses, foundational for both expanding and factoring expressions.Prime Factor